-- What is the National Compassionate Caregiver of the Year (NCCY) Award?
+1. What is the National Compassionate Caregiver of the Year (NCCY)® Award?

-The National Compassionate Caregiver of the Year (NCCY) Award is a national recognition program that elevates excellence in compassionate healthcare by recognizing healthcare professionals who exemplify extraordinary devotion and compassion in caring for patients and families.
-Each year, the award recipient and finalists are honored before an audience of 2,000 caregivers and healthcare executives at the Annual Kenneth B. Schwartz Compassionate Healthcare Dinner in Boston.
+The National Compassionate Caregiver of the Year (NCCY)® Award is a national recognition program that recognizes healthcare professionals who exemplify extraordinary devotion and compassion in caring for patients and families.
+Each year, the award recipient and finalists are honored before an audience of nearly 1,200 caregivers, healthcare leaders and others at the Annual Kenneth B. Schwartz Compassionate Healthcare Dinner in Boston.

 - Who can nominate?

-Anyone can nominate a healthcare professional or team for this award.
-Nominations may be submitted by patients, family members or colleagues who work with the nominee.
+Anyone can nominate a healthcare professional or team with direct patient care for this award.
+Nominations may be submitted by patients, family members, peers or colleagues.

 - What are the NCCY Award benefits?

-Healthcare professionals are nourished and re-energized when they know they are appreciated.
-It takes just a few minutes to nominate someone, but it can have a lasting impact on their life and on the lives of caregivers and patients across the country.
-The NCCY Award also includes the following benefits:
+Healthcare professionals are nourished and energized when they know they are appreciated.
+It takes just a few minutes to nominate someone, but it can have a lasting impact on their life and the lives of those around them.
+The NCCY Award includes the following benefits:

 - National recognition of the caregiver’s organization